-Prevention and intervention have been historically conceived to address those addictions that our youth are experiencing.
+Prevention and intervention have been historically conceived to address the self-defeating behavior that our youth is experiencing.
 Anti-drug campaigns, motivational speakers, group support, mentorship, and family counseling services have been utilized repeatedly; all with limited success.

 Students Step Up